Motivational Enhancement Therapy (MET) for Substance Abusers

 MET takes a direct, client-centered approach.
 It teaches the client cessation strategies for self-destructive behaviors as well as coping mechanisms for difficult situations.
 It addresses the addict’s ambivalence and motivation to seek treatment for negative behaviors despite their effect on health, work, family, and social life.

-MET therapists help addicts to objectively view their behavior and become empowered to make changes.
+MET therapists help addicts to view their behavior and become empowered to make changes objectively.
 Clients are taught how to deal with high-risk situations.
 The therapist monitors and reviews changes in behavior.
 As the sessions progress, the addict is encouraged in the commitment to abstinence from illicit substances.

 MET is a treatment that motivates a substance abuser to change and improves engagement with treatment.
 It does not produce a change in drug abuse habits or unhealthy drinking patterns.
 While motivational enhancement therapy has been proven to be effective in treating alcohol addiction and marijuana dependence, the results are mixed for people who abuse hard drugs such as cocaine and heroin.

 This is a relatively brief therapy designed to motivate change.
 A comprehensive assessment is performed during the initial motivational enhancement therapy session, followed by two to four one-on-one sessions with a therapist.
 During the initial session, the therapist obtains and evaluates information and sets goals to fight substance abuse.
 During later sessions, the addict is provided with structured feedback, perspective, and positive reinforcement to stay clean.
 Motivational enhancement therapy addresses the addict’s sense of powerlessness over the problem.
 The emphasis is on personal choice and control.
 The goal of MET is to help the addict achieve self-set goals and develop a healthy focus in life away from addiction.